alexpate/inward/README.md

 Now that we have exposed this data, we can start to create visualisations with it.
 The main flashing gif effect is relatively simple.
 We first create a new `Uint8Array`, passing in the number of value places that we will require later.
 We can then fill this array, by using `getByteTimeDomainData`, which returns the current time domain information of the stream at that moment in time.
 This is then iterated over, and added to a running total, which we can then find an average from.

 We then end up with a figure (for example `127.4`).
-Based on some trail and error, the time domain average of a techno mix comes out at around 128.
+Based on some trial and error, the time domain average of a techno mix comes out at around 128.
 It's then a case of flicking between different images if this value goes over a predefined max (in this case, `128.6`).

 *Note: This was my first time using the Web Audio API.
 If any of the above is incorrect, please feel free to create an issue, or even better a PR!*